-‘Golden hand’ Bronze Age artifact unearthed in Switzerland
+Rare ‘Golden hand’ artifact sparks grave-robbing probe

+A criminal complaint has been filed against suspected grave robbers following the find of a unique Bronze Age golden artifact, in the shape of a human hand, in Switzerland.

+Swiss public television SRF reports that the archeological office of Bern lodged the complaint after discovering signs of unauthorised digging at the site of the ancient burial site in northwestern Switzerland.
+One of the two members of the public who made the initial discovery last October told SRF that he had been quizzed by police and that his house had been searched.

+Police appear to be investigating whether any artifacts were unlawfully taken from the site.
+The man denies violating Swiss laws on the preservation of monuments.

-A unique Bronze Age golden artifact, in the shape of a human hand, has been unearthed in Switzerland.
-The 3,500-year-old object, considered to be an extremely rare archeological exhibit, was presented to the public on Tuesday.
+The 3,500-year-old golden hand artifact, considered to be an extremely rare archeological exhibit, was presented to the public on Tuesday.

-The golden hand was discovered at a burial site in northwestern Switzerland last October by two members of the public.
 During this summer, archeologists also dug up a bronze dagger, robe needle and hair spiral along with bones of a human male that date to around 1,500BC to 1,400 BC.

 It is assumed that the treasure haul belonged to a person of high rank in the Bronze Age.
 Metals are impossible to carbon date, but the maker of the golden hand used a resin in its construction that could be dated to the same period.